ccapdev1920T2/s12g2/README.md

   3. Click "EDIT" on a post to edit that post.
   4. Click "X" on a post to delete the post.
 * Bid and/or steal
-  1. Click on a post's title to view its details.
+  1. Click on the title of a post to view its details.
+  2. If the post has not yet been stolen by another user or is not yet past its cut-off, either of the following can be done:
-  2. Click "bid" to bid on the post.
+    * Click "bid" to bid on the post
-  3. Click "steal" to steal the items and automatically become the buyer.
+    * Click "steal" to steal the item/s and automatically become the buyer.
 * Leave a review on other clients
   1. Go to a user's profile by clicking on their username.
   2. Go to "User Reviews".